JiunJung/mano-machine/README.md

 ## Sram

 - This Sram is not as same as common use sram.
+It's just for simulate the CPU(Mano-machine).

 - It has no W/R delay.